 gpspipe -x $SECS -R gpsdhost:gpsd:/dev/serial0 > $FILE.ubx

-to generate $FILE.obs , $FILE.nav and $FILE.sbs run convbin
+Next is to generate $FILE.obs , $FILE.nav and $FILE.sbs To do this run convbin

 convbin $FILE.ubx